DohaNaga/Off-target-P-ML/README.md

-### Training
+### 2- Training

 Describe the format of Autogluon files
-You can run the script  ```Autogluon_models.py``` within a jupyter notebook step by step or any other python interface for the training in the AUTOGLUON directory.
+You can run the script  ```Autogluon_models.py``` within a jupyter notebook step by step or any other python interface for the training in the AutoGluon directory.

 ```sh